-- Interest on financial assets measured at amortised cost; - Interest on debt instruments measured at FVOCI - Interest on debt instruments measured at FVTPL
+- Interest on financial assets measured at amortised cost; - Interest on debt instruments measured at FVOCI; and - Interest on debt instruments measured at FVTPL.

-(ii) Measurement methods (continued)
+- (a) Financial instruments (continued) - (ii) Measurement methods (continued)

 Initial recognition and measurement

 Financial assets and financial liabilities are recognised when the entity becomes a party to the contractual provisions of the instrument.
 Regular way purchases and sales of financial assets are recognised on trade-date, the date on which the Group commits to purchase or sell the asset.